 - Add chopped carrots, beef broth, Worcestershire sauce, thyme, and bay leaf and bring to a boil.
 Reduce heat to medium low and cook until the carrots are tender, about 10 minutes.

-- Combine cornstarch and a tablespoon of water and pour into the mixture, cook about 1 minute.
+- Combine cornstarch and a tablespoon of water and pour into the mixture, Add flour and cook about 1 minute.
 Remove bay leaf and thyme sprigs.

 - Turn the oven to broil and place the oven rack at least 6 inches from the broiler.